shotarokuma/minecraft/README.md

 # app of storing data  for Minecraft players
 ## Link for the app
 [App is here](https://cmpt354-minecraft-app.herokuapp.com/)
-it may takes some time to set up.... because I did not pay for heroku
+,it may takes some time to set up.... because I did not pay for heroku

 ## Start running client